AbdullahMohammadKhan/RegEx-all-you-need-to-know/README.md

 Note
 Parsing HTML with regular expressions should be avoided, but pattern matching an HTML string with regular expressions is completely fine.

-Fix the regex  /<.*>/  to return the HTML tag <h1> and not the text "<h1>Winter is coming</h1>".
+Fix the regex  /<.*>/  to return the HTML tag <h 1> and not the text "<h 1>Winter is coming</h 1>".
 Remember the wildcard . in a regular expression matches any character.
 ```
  let text = "<h1>Winter is coming</h1>";
 let myRegex = /<.*?>/; // it's the answer!